 Ketosis is a competitive disadvantage

 If eating a banana during a workout or competition will diminish your performance, there’s something wrong with your sports nutrition strategy.
-That’s not my bias toward sugar talking, but rather 40+ years of experience that has shown me that the best prepared athletes are those who are the most adaptable.
+That’s not my bias toward sugar talking, but rather 40+ years of experience as an athlete and coach that has shown me that the best prepared athletes are those who are the most adaptable.
 To be a successful athlete you have to be able to perform using the fuel available and the equipment you have, in the environment provided.
 Courses change at the last minute, aid stations run out certain foods, your support crew can get lost, or your special food can fall out of your pocket.
 If you can’t immediately change your strategy to match the reality of your situation, you are at a competitive disadvantage.

 Ketosis will be corrupted (already happening)

-There may be some merit in a HFLC diet for disease prevention/mitigation, and it can be a lifestyle that promotes the consumption of whole foods and very little packaged food.
+There may be some merit in a LCHF diet for disease prevention/mitigation, and it can be a lifestyle that promotes the consumption of whole foods and very little packaged food.
 But can the most vulnerable populations that would benefit most stick with it?
 If Atkins was too hard to stick with in its original form (more protein, fat, and fresh vegetables; less sugar and processed food) and was rapidly corrupted by packaged food manufacturers, how is it realistic to expect the overweight and/or chronic disease populations to adopt and stick with a much more intensive strategy?

 Experience also tells me nutritional ketosis will be corrupted by supplement and packaged food industries the same way Atkins, Paleo, Zone, and other have been.
 The common pattern linking the rise and fall of popular named diets begins with a strategy that focuses on whole foods and somehow restricts energy intake.
 The strategy works, people feel great and lose weight.
 Foods and supplements are developed to make compliance more convenient, but these shift people back to old habits of consuming fewer whole foods.
 The packaged foods and supplements contribute to increased caloric intake, people regain weight, and once the positive results have disappeared their compliance diminishes and they return to their normal food choices and eating behaviors.
 As soon as you see “keto-cookies”, it’s over.